guillecarrillo/proteoparc/documentation/tutorial.md

 Remember to activate the environment every time before using the pipeline.
 You can deactivate the environment by typing `conda deactivate` if you want to stop working with ProteoParc.

-Now it's time to execute the pipeline, to do so your working directory must be in the proteoparc folder.
+Now it's time to execute the pipeline, to do so, **your working directory must be in the proteoparc folder**.
 Now, type `python3 proteoparc.py` plus the required and optional arguments.
 The only mandatory arguments are:

 -   `-p` or `--project` to indicate the name of the project